-- [Data] Controller a person or body that determines the purpose and means of the processing of personal data, and who is legally responsible for how it is used.
+- Data controller a person or body that determines the purpose and means of the processing of personal data, and who is legally responsible for how it is used.
 For example, the School (including by its governors) is a controller.
-An independent contractor who makes their own such decisions is also, separately, likely to be a controller. - [Data] Processor an organisation that processes personal data on behalf of a controller, for example a payroll or IT provider or other supplier of services with whom personal data may be shared but who is not authorised to make any decisions about how it is used. - Personal data breach a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - Personal information (or 'personal data'): any information relating to a living individual (a data subject) by which that individual may be identified by the controller.
+An independent contractor who makes their own such decisions is also, separately, likely to be a data controller. - Data Subject an identified or identifiable natural person(s). - Data processor an organisation that processes personal data on behalf of a data controller, for example a payroll or IT provider or other supplier of services with whom personal data may be shared but who is not authorised to make any decisions about how it is used. - Personal data breach a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - Personal information (or 'personal data'): any information relating to a living individual (a data subject) by which that individual may be identified by the controller.
 That is not simply a name but any form of identifier, digital or contextual, including unique ID numbers, initials, job titles or nicknames.
 Note that personal information will be created almost constantly in the ordinary course of work duties (such as in emails, notes of calls, and minutes of meetings).
 The definition includes expressions of opinion about the individual or any indication of the School's, or any person's, intentions towards that individual.

-- Processing virtually anything done with personal data, including obtaining or collecting it, structuring it, analysing it, storing it, sharing it internally or with third parties (including making it available to be viewed electronically or otherwise), altering it or deleting it. - Special categories of personal data data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions, sex life or sexual orientation, genetic or biometric data used to identify an individual.
+- Processing virtually anything done with personal information, including obtaining or collecting it, structuring it, analysing it, storing it, sharing it internally or with third parties (including making it available to be viewed electronically or otherwise), altering it or deleting it. - Special categories of personal data data relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health and medical conditions, sex life or sexual orientation, genetic or biometric data used to identify an individual.
 There are also separate rules for the processing of personal data relating to criminal convictions and offences.